NSF named certified body for UBA guidelines, strengthening its position in European water product certification

-NSF, a global leader in water quality testing and certification, has announced that its European Headquarters in Brussels has been accredited as a certified body by the German Federal Environment Agency (Umweltbundesamt or UBA) for products in contact with drinking water.
+NSF, a global leader in water quality testing and certification, has announced that its European Headquarters in Brussels has been accredited by DAkks (the German national accreditation body) as a certified body for products that must comply with the German Federal Environmental Agency (Umweltbundesamt or UBA) guidelines for materials in contact with drinking water.

-This achievement positions NSF as one of only five UBA-accredited certification bodies in the European Union outside of Germany.
+This achievement positions NSF as one of only five certification bodies accredited to certify against UBA guidelines in the European Union outside of Germany.

-The UBA accreditation, by DAkkS, Germany’s national accreditation body, enables NSF to provide comprehensive certification services for materials and products that come into contact with drinking water.
+This DAkkS accreditation to certify against UBA guidelines enables NSF to provide comprehensive certification services for materials and products that come into contact with drinking water.
 This expansion of capabilities follows NSF’s recent opening of state-of-the-art laboratories in Rheda-Wiedenbrück, Germany, and the addition of ASME and NSF/ANSI/CAN 60 and 61 standards testing in Europe.

 David Platt, Director of Water EMEA, NSF